kszenes/tocPDF/README.md

 This will generate two PDFs: example_toc.pdf and out.pdf.
 The former is a auxiliary file that is used for debugging.
 If you encounter an issue, make sure to verify that this file only contains the pages corresponding to the table of contents in the PDF.
 The latter is the original PDF with the added outline.

 ## Known issues
-This project was born from the need to automatically generate a PDF outline for large documents like textbooks.
-The code works
 1. Some PDFs contain some missing pages usually between the root bookmarks.
 If it is consistently the same number of pages (e.g. 1) this can be specified using the optionnal argument -chapter_offset
 2. tocPDF assumes that the way that subchapters are defined is using a dot separator (e.g. 4.3).
 Under the hood, tocPDF counts the number of dots in the string to determine the hiarchy.
 If the PDF does not follow this convention, tocPDF will fail to identify the correct outline.
 Note that this only affects the hiearchy while the bookmark locations might still be correct.

-Please feel free to open an issue if you find any additional bugs or features that you would like to be added.
+The code is still in early development so please feel free to open an issue if you find any additional bugs or features that you would like to be added.
+In case the generated outline is slightly off, I recommend using the [jpdfbookmarks](https://github.com/SemanticBeeng/jpdfbookmarks) which is a nice piece of free software for manually editing bookmarks for PDFs.

 ## Upcoming features
 - Fix the first issue mentioned here above